 ICH is a private institution approved to operate by the Bureau of Private Postsecondary Education (BPPE).
 Approval to operate means compliance with the standards as set forth in the CEC and 5, CCR.
 The College maintains institutional accreditation with the Accrediting Bureau of Health Education Schools (ABHES).
 ABHES is an accrediting agency recognized by the United States Department of Education.
-The ICH Vocational Nursing program is approved to operate by the Bureau for Vocational Nursing and Psychiatric Technicians (BVNPT).
+The Vocational Nursing program is approved to operate by the Bureau for Vocational Nursing and Psychiatric Technicians (BVNPT).
+The RN-BSN program is programmatically accredited by NLN Commission for Nursing Education Accreditation (NLN CNEA).